Get Involved: CYCLING - BMX

 Whether practising to compete in races or perform tricks, BMX boosts self-discipline, motivation, self-esteem and confidence.

 Training sessions are an excellent way to develop communication skills and learn to work effectively with other people.
 Clubs also offer a variety of social events beyond simply taking part in the sport.

 There are currently more than 50 dedicated BMX tracks throughout the UK.
-Find your local club by using British Cycling's
+Find your local club by using British Cycling's club finder.

 It is essential to wear safety equipment such as a full-face helmet, cycling gloves and elbow and knee pads.
 It is recommended that trousers and a long sleeved top be worn for added protection.